SanskarDahiya/Thingspeak1/README.md

 # Thingspeak1
 Provide functions to upload and retrive data to thingspeak server in effective way.
 #python

-To retrive data from thingspeak we have a funcion retrivedata() which take 3 arguments out of which 1 is optional.
+To retrive data from thingspeak:
+  We have a funcion retrivedata() which take 3 arguments out of which 1 is optional.
   1st argument is Channel ID
   2nd argument is read api ker
   *3rd argument is total number of fields you want to retrive